Types of flexible working: what are they and why employees want them

 Phased retirement plans allow the employee to choose when they retire, enabling them to scale back to part-time hours, to ease them into retirement and keep doing something productive for as long as they want to.

-Of course the nature of flexibility is that it's adaptive, so it's doubtful we've covered all the possibilities for flexible working arrangements.
-But the selection we’ve discussed here should give you a good idea of the options available to you or your business.
-Different individuals stand to benefit more from different arrangements, and not everything here will be feasible for every type of organisation.
-However, the important thing about flexible working arrangements is to provide an array of options, to ensure that your workplace is as inviting to potential talent as possible.
+Of course the nature of flexibility is that it's adaptive.
+So it's doubtful we've covered all the possibilities for flexible working arrangements.
+But the selection here should give you a good idea of the options available to you or your business.
+Different individuals stand to benefit more from different arrangements.
+And not everything here will be feasible for every type of organisation.
+However, the important thing about flexible working arrangements is to provide an array of options.
+It's to ensure that your workplace is as inviting to potential talent as possible.

 How effective these approaches are depends largely on how they are implemented.
 Many, such as remote working, would benefit greatly from digital communication and feedback platforms.
-If you're concerned your team aren't doing their best while working flexibly, Weekly10 uses a customisable weekly check-in feature and performance review system, as well as allowing you to choose between smart goals and OKRs to make sure the output of your employees matches your objectives as a business.
-To see how we can support your flexible working initiatives, check out our demo options today!
+Just don't be tempted to use time tracking software.
+If you're concerned your team aren't doing their best while working flexibly, raise it with your team.